 - Ability to set the firewall globally for stateful or stateless operation

-Vyatta’s advanced firewall capabilities include stateful failover, zone-based firewalling and time-based firewalling.
+Advanced firewall capabilities include stateful failover, zone-based firewalls, and time-based firewalls.

 Firewalls filter packets on interfaces.
-There are two steps for using the firewall feature:
+Following are the steps for using the firewall feature:

-- You define a firewall instance and save it under a name.
-A firewall instance is also called a firewall rule set, where a rule set is just a series of firewall rules.
+Define a firewall instance and save it under a name.
+A firewall instance is also called a firewall rule set, which is a series of firewall rules.
 You define the firewall instance and configure the rules in its rule set in the firewall configuration node.

-- After defining the instance and specifying the rules in the rule set, you apply the instance to an interface or a zone.
-You do this by configuring the interface configuration node for the interface or zone.
+Apply the instance to an interface or a zone by configuring the interface configuration node for the interface or zone.

-There are two types of firewall, Interface-based firewall and zone-based firewall.
+Note: There are two types of firewall, interface-based firewall and zone-based firewall.
 If only one interface is being protected then interface-based firewall can serve your purpose.
 However, if more than one interface is being protected, then zone-based firewalls are recommended.

 Rules are executed in sequence according to the rule number.
-If the traffic matches the characteristics specified by the rule, the rule’s action is executed; if not, the system “falls through” to the next rule.
+If the traffic matches a rule, the rule’s action is executed; if not, the system “falls through” to the next rule.